royaltm/node-ip2location/README.md

 database spends on average 25µs per ip lookup returning all available record entities.
 With caching enabled it speeds up to 5µs / lookup (~200 000 / s).

-This is about at least 200 times faster then the legacy [ip2location-nodejs](https://github.com/ip2location-nodejs/IP2Location) implementation in js.
+This is about at least 200 times faster then the pure js [IP2Location module][ip2location-nodejs-github].
 Further speed up is available by limiting the set of fields retrieved from the database with the second argument to `query()`.